jfikar/xhpl-aarch64/README.md

 #### Raspberry Pi 4

 Uses the aluminium Armor Case with Dual Fan.
 To achieve 1.8GHz on newer boards, you need `arm_boost=1` in `/boot/config.txt`.
 You can also specify `hdmi_enable_4kp60=1`, which increases the core frequency from 500MHz to 550MHz.
 The thermal throtling can be checked by `vcgencmd get_throttled`.
+The CPU temperature was under 59C and the thermal throttling was not reached.

 #### Odroid-M1

-I used a USB 10cm fan on the passive heatsink.
+I used a USB 10cm fan pointed on the passive heatsink.
 Temperature was under 47C.

-Otherwise the results were lower and more scattered.
-It indicates thermal throttling with only the passiwe heatsink pointing up, even though the `/sys/devices/system/cpu/cpufreq/policy0/scaling_cur_freq` still reports the default frequency of 1.992GHz.
-The GFLOPs with the passive cooling were 13.23, so the frequency probably dropped to 1.748GHz.
+Without the fan with just the stock passive heatsink oriented upwards the results are lower and more scattered.
+It indicates that there was a thermal throttling, even though the `/sys/devices/system/cpu/cpufreq/policy0/scaling_cur_freq` still reports the default frequency of 1.992GHz.
+The GFLOPs with only the passive cooling were 13.23, so the frequency probably dropped to 1.748GHz.
+The CPU temperature reached 66C.